Would you like to be a Lifeguard?

 We would like to thank some of our partners such as Ocean Spirits who help us with turtle rescues, SGU who donated an AED for those who might suffer from a heart attack, Eco Dive, who always have our backs and have helped us with training and the Grand Anse RGPF who have been there when we needed them.

 they have given us.

-We have been blessed with a 100% safety record on both of our beaches and we encourage parents to help us keep their children safe by teaching them to swim and by supervising young ones on the beach.
+We encourage parents to help us keep their children safe by teaching them to swim and by supervising young ones on the beach.